Steven Spielberg's unrealized projects: The Time Traveler's Wife

 Around 2004, Spielberg briefly expressed interest in directing the film adaptation of Audrey Niffenegger's The Time Traveler's Wife.
 As of 2005, Robert Schwentke had entered final negotiations to direct it, and the film was released in 2009.

 The Goonies sequel

 On June 6, 2005, Richard Donner stated that he and Spielberg had written a story for a film sequel of Donner's acclaimed The Goonies, despite the fact that the main cast did not have any interest in reprising their roles for a sequel.

+Man About Town

+According to screenwriter Mike Binder, Spielberg was once attached to direct his 2006 Lionsgate film Man About Town, before allegedly backing out and later blocking its star, Ben Affleck, from taking part.
+The project initially started as a collaboration between the two after the success of Binder's The Upside of Anger.
+"We were talking about power and the struggles, and he was going through a thing where someone broke into his house—it was crazy.
+So I wrote this thing for him," Binder recalled.
+They spent months developing the screenplay at DreamWorks, but just as it was heading toward production, Spielberg suddenly backed away.
+"He called me and said, 'I got bad news.
+I'm not making this movie.
+Kate [Capshaw] talked me out of it.
+It's too autobiographical," he explained.
+Spielberg then went on to recommend that Binder direct the film.

 Interstellar

 The film began development in June 2006, when Spielberg and Paramount Pictures announced plans for a science fiction film based on an eight-page treatment written by Lynda Obst and Kip Thorne.
 Obst was attached to produce.
 By March 2007, Jonathan Nolan was hired to write a screenplay.
 After Spielberg moved his production studio DreamWorks from Paramount to Walt Disney Studios in 2009, Paramount needed a new director for Interstellar.
 Jonathan Nolan recommended his brother Christopher Nolan, who joined the project in 2012.
+Spielberg would end up praising the final film from Nolan in 2026 and stated that it "was a much better movie in Chris Nolan’s hands than it would have been in mine."